Rafadan Tayfa: Spin-offs

 Several spin-offs of the main series exist.
 Ramazan Tayfa is aired during the fasting month of Ramadan.
-In 2020, TRT started to broadcast Trafik Tayfa in coorperation with the Ministry of the Interior, which aims to teach traffic rules to kids at a young age.
+In 2020, TRT started to broadcast Trafik Tayfa in cooperation with the Ministry of the Interior, which aims to teach traffic rules to kids at a young age.
 Later that same year, it was announced that a new series related to technology and the virtual world, Dijital Tayfa, would also be aired.

 Featured movies

 Three featured films related to Rafadan Tayfa have been created.
 In a 2021 interview, director Fidan said that they got a budget of $US1–2 million per movie.

-Rafadan Tayfa: Dehliz Macerası in 2018 was the first to be released.
+Rafadan Tayfa: Dehliz Macerası in October 2018 was the first to be released.
 It was watched by approximately 500.000 people within the first week.
 The second movie, Rafadan Tayfa: Göbeklitepe, was released in December 2019.
 Production with a crew of 80 took 1,5 years to complete.
-Galaktik Tayfa was released in January 2023 and watched by over a million people in less than two weeks.
+Rafadan Tayfa: Galaktik Tayfa was released in January 2023 and watched by over a million people in less than two weeks.
 It grossed 165.072.275 Turkish lira, which made it the second highest-grossing film in Turkey.
+Rafadan Tayfa: Hayrimatör was released in December 2023.